==================

 Best Birding Season: Late Spring or Early Summer

 The Ocala National Forest covers about 400,000 acres of sand pine forest and longleaf pines, making it perfect for birding habitat.
-It features a 2 miles loop trail leading through scrubby Flatwoods to a hardwood forest.
-Explore the Salt Spring Recreation area to access water or park.
+It features a 2-mile loop trail leading through scrubby Flatwoods to a hardwood forest.
+Explore the Salt Spring Recreation area to access water or a park.

 Since the Salt Spring trail is scrubby, you can almost be sure to see songbirds, such as Yellow-throated Vireo and Ovenbird.
-At the edge of the water, you will spot plenty of Limpkins and Green Heron.
-A 4 miles blue-blazed trail connects with the orange-blazed Florida National Scenic Trail.
+You will spot plenty of Limpkins and Green Heron at the water’s edge.
+A 4-mile blue-blazed trail connects with the orange-blazed Florida National Scenic Trail.

 In addition, butterfly viewing is terrific in the spring, while seasonal hunting also occurs in the area.